jknightlab/mirna_pipeline/mRNA/Workflow_simplified.md

 fold change between the two conditions that we sequenced, we should use this estimated log2FC.

+A couple of examples:

+- when manual log2FC (-0.82) is very different from the estimated log2FC (-0.09):
+  gene VEGFA -- in both conditions the gene has enough coverage, however, the standard deviation of coverage in the second condition is *174* -- more than half of the average coverage (292)
+- when manual logFC (-0.15) is very similar to the estimated log2FC (-0.15):
+  gene MAP2K2 -- high coverage in both conditions (1024 against 1136) plus the
+  standard deviation of coverage in both conditions is between 25 and 45, less than 4% of gene expression.

 #### Gene expression in selected genes of interest